pseifer/dltypes/README.md

-# ScaSpa -- Typesafe Integration of SPARQL into Scala
+# ScaSpa -- Type-Safe Integration of SPARQL into Scala
 This is the main repository of the ScaSpa compiler plugin.
 The runtime library can be found over at [```dltypes-lib```](https://github.com/pseifer/dltypes-lib).
 A minimal example demonstrating setup and usage of the plugin can be found in the [```dltypes-example```](https://github.com/pseifer/dltypes-example) repository.